Boldfor/BS440-HA-AD/README.md

 # BS440 - Description
-BS440 is a Python code that listens for information from a Medisana BS410/BS430/BS440/BS444 or compatible bluetooth bathroom scale.
-When received via Bluetooth LE , it passes the information (weight, fat, bone mass, etc) over to all activated plugins for further processing.
+BS440 is a Python code that listens for information from a Medisana BS410/BS430/BS440/BS444 or compatible bluetooth bathroom scale (BSA45 allegedly supported, but manual adjustments needed / not yet correctly implemented in code).
+When received via Bluetooth LE, it passes the information (weight, fat, bone mass, etc) over to all activated plugins for further processing.

 Currently supported plugins / data processors: